Advisory and Assurance Services, Master of Science

 Concentrations and Endorsements

-The one-year, 30-credit Master of Science in Advisory and Assurance Services program is offered on our Manhattan, Queens, and Staten Island campuses.
+The one-year, 30-credit Master of Science in Advisory and Assurance Services program is offered on our Queens campus.
 The Master of Science in Advisory and Assurance Services enables students to select from a wide range of concentrations, such as, internal auditing, risk advisory services; information systems’ audit and control; enterprise risk management; forensic accounting and fraud examination; and compliance auditing.
 The program and concentrations have been endorsed by such professional organizations as the Institute of Internal Auditors (IIA) through its Internal Audit Educational Partnership (IAEP), the Association of Certified Fraud Examiners (ACFE); the Institute of Management Accountants (IMA); and the Association of Certified Chartered Accountants (ACCA).
 The Information Systems Audit and Control Association (ISACA) has recognized the program as aligned to its model curriculum; and the Department is recognized by the New York State Society of Certified Public Accountants.
 The program is separately accredited by the AACSB-International and is one of 187 universities world-wide that has achieved that distinction.

 Other Graduate Degree Programs